Lisa Holm Sørensen

-Lisa Holm Sørensen (born 29 September 1982) is a retired Danish professional golfer who played on the Ladies European Tour (LET) and won the Ladies Finnish Masters.
+Lisa Holm Sørensen (born 29 September 1982) is a Danish retired professional golfer who played on the Ladies European Tour (LET) and won the Ladies Finnish Masters.

 Career

 Sørensen won her first LET event at the 2005 Ladies Finnish Masters, held at Helsinki Golf Club.
 Following the event Sørensen rose to 16th on the 2008 Money List and briefly became the leading Dane on the Ladies European Tour.

 Round of 62 (−11)

 In the first round of the 2009 SAS Ladies Masters at Larvik Golfklubb in Norway, Sørensen equalled the LET 18-hole record when she shot 62 (−11) on a par-73 course.
 At the time, she shared this feat with only three other players, Trish Johnson (1996 Ladies French Open), Kirsty Taylor (2005 Wales Ladies Championship of Europe) and Nina Reis (2008 Göteborg Masters).